icerpc/icerpc-docs/pages/slice/language-reference/slice-grammar.md

 ### Primitive types

-Slice supports 17 primitive types (although `AnyClass` is only valid in [`Slice1`][compilation-mode-guide] mode).
-Primitive types are always available: they're defined in any scope of any Slice file.
-They can be referenced with their keywords:
+Slice supports 17 primitive types.
+These types are always available - they're defined in any scope of any Slice file - and can be referenced with their keywords:

 ```ebnf {% showTitle=false %}
 Primitive